Portrait of Jane Devine by Monica Batiste

 I make some huge changes to my health and my life, and I take time off work.
 I have to have some surgery, but I recover from depression.
 This is the first time in a decade I have moved into recovery.
 I am so happy I cry every day for weeks.

 I sketch onto the canvas in charcoal and I make many changes.
 Even after I have decided what is where and how it will look, I make changes.
 I paint Richard inside a movie set, then I paint the movie set out and paint in more sky.

 During each painting I find myself lost in the essence and following intuition.
 I never knew Jo, but I couldn’t help feel his spirit.
 I felt the dark clouds around him and the angst of his political life.
 I felt as though he felt misunderstood.

 I finish my portrait of Richard in August 2019 and I study it for a few days.
 I can find spots here and there that would require more work.
-But I know that for the current situation and time, I’ve done my absolute best and put in every minute I was able to.
-It isn’t perfect.
-But it tells part of the story of our amazing Richard, and I decided to have a party for him and reveal his painting.
+But I know that for now it's best I can do.
+It isn’t perfect, but it tells a part of Richard's story.

 Richard and I go on Radio station 99.7 to talk about the Brisbane Portrait Prize